 5. Enable the 'Add Banner Image' option and Click on Select Banner drop-down list to apply a site banner or project banner.
 This section will pull through the banner that you have attached to an individual project.

-6. Enter the email content in the Content field.
+6. Enter the newsletter content in the Description area.
 You can edit the already existing sample text, or delete it to enter new information.

-11. Click on the SELECT ALL PROJECTS checkbox to select all the listed projects.
+11. Click on the Select All to select all the listed projects.
 OR, click on the checkboxes located next to the project names to select only the required projects.

 - When you select a project, a participant who has registered through that project initially or is an engaged participant of that project is added to the mailing list.

-12. Click on the Groups drop-down.
+12. Click on the drop-down 'Select Groups'.
 The following page is displayed.
 The number on the Groups drop-down indicates the number of groups available.
 Groups save you the time and effort involved in entering the email addresses of each recipient individually.
 There are detailed instructions on creating or editing a group in the article Create and manage your participant groups.

 The following screen displays the screen names, email addresses and subscribed status of the recipients.
 Here, you can click on the checkboxes to unselect a recipient.
 In case of many recipients you can use the Search box to search for a recipient.